-What about coconut milk, though, which is rich in MCFA’s.
+What about coconut milk, though, which is rich in MCFAs?
 Harmful anyway?
 Harmless?
-Helpful?
+Or helpful?

-The fat part is bad, but the nonfat part of coconuts is good.
-Put them both together and does the fat win out, making it harmful, do they cancel each other out, or does the fiber win out making both flaked and whole coconuts helpful?
+The fat part—the coconut oil—is bad, but the nonfat part of coconuts is good.
+Put them both together, and does the fat win out, making it harmful?
+Do they cancel each other out?
+Or does the fiber win out, making both flaked and whole coconuts helpful?

-And the answer is Harmless, based on studies of coconut eating Malaysians.
+And the answer is: just harmless, based on studies of coconut-eating Malaysians.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.